undergrad-partner-school

 Texas State University is recognized for its strong focus on research.
 It is classified as a doctoral university with higher research activity by the Carnegie Classification of Institutions of Higher Education.
 The university houses several research centers and institutes dedicated to a variety of fields, including water resources, criminal justice, materials science, and health disparities.
 Students have ample opportunities to engage in research projects, gain hands-on experience, and collaborate with faculty members, fostering a culture of innovation and discovery.
 With its dynamic academic programs and vibrant campus life, Texas State University provides students with a well-rounded education and prepares them for success in their chosen fields.

-Located in San Marcos, TX and set in a suburban environment, Texas State University is a public university.
-Its campus spans 510 acres.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 88%.
-The freshman retention rate at Texas State University is 80% and the six-year graduation rate is 56%.
+Located in San Marcos, TX, Texas State University is a public comprehensive higher education institution.
+This school uses a semester-based calendar.
+It has an acceptance rate of 89%.
+The freshman retention rate at Texas State University is 80% and the six-year graduation rate is 55%.

 For freshmen, the application deadline for this school is July 15.
-For transfer students, the application deadline is July 15.
+The transfer application deadline is July 15.

 Quick Facts